-Reentry staff with the Department of Corrections (DOC) along with the assistors that are part of a collaborative effort between healthcare providers, local organizations, and the Commonwealth of Kentucky to provide outreach and assistance to those in need of healthcare.
-Assistors are assigned to the facility, and assist with applying/enrollment of Medicaid for members who qualify for the program and not currently enrolled and suspended.
+Reentry staff with the Department of Corrections (DOC) along with the kynectors that are part of a collaborative effort between healthcare providers, local organizations, and the Commonwealth of Kentucky to provide outreach and assistance to those in need of healthcare.
+Kynectors assigned to the facility assists with applying/enrollment of Medicaid for members who qualify for the program and not currently enrolled and suspended.
 If a member meets program eligibility and was Medicaid eligible prior to incarceration, DOC will assist with getting suspension status changed to eligible.

 For this amendment, the definition of an incarcerated member is an individual who is confined in a jail or prison, pretrial or conviction.
 Individuals will be Medicaid eligible incarcerated members who have a primary diagnosis of SUD.
 Members can be newly incarcerated or have been incarcerated for some time.
-Members entering a facility with a drug charge are encouraged to participate in SUD treatment while incarcerated.
+Members entering a facility with a drug charge are encouraged to participate in voluntary SUD treatment while incarcerated.
 Currently, there are 2650 inmates participating in SUD treatment, with a waitlist of 2464.
 The number of inmates recommended to participate in SUD treatment but have not yet applied is 3840.
 The waiting list and recommended numbers are fluid and change on a daily basis.

-Eligibility Criteria for incarcerated individuals:
+Eligibility Criteria for convicted Incarcerated Individuals:

-- Adults ages 18 and over.

-- U.S citizen or lawfully residing immigrant,

-- Resident of Kentucky,

-- Uninsured,

-- Meet SUD criteria through assessment completed by DOC staff.
+- Adults ages 18 and over. - U.S citizen or lawfully residing immigrant, - Resident of Kentucky, - Uninsured or Medicaid eligible or Suspended Medicaid, - Meet SUD criteria through assessment completed by DOC staff.

 All SUD treatment within DOC is voluntary.
-Applicants that apply for treatment must meet clinical treatment requirements.
-Including meeting the DSM V clinical criteria for a SUD and meeting the ASAM criteria for level of care needed for the individual.
+Applicants that apply for treatment must meet clinical treatment requirements including the DSM V clinical criteria for a SUD and the ASAM criteria for level of care needed.
 Members must also meet policy specific criteria for admission including being within 36 months of parole eligibility or minimum expiration date and no disciplinary violations that would cause disruption to the therapeutic community.

 Members who meet the DSM V clinical criteria for SUD and SMI are also eligible to receive treatment services in an integrated treatment program to address both mental health and SUD.
-This co-occurring treatment is offered for both men and women by two of the prisons, both of which utilize gender specific evidence based curriculum through Hazelden Betty Ford.
-In addition participants receive mental health services including medication when needed.
+Two of the prisons, offer co-occurring treatment to men and women utilizing gender specific evidence based curriculum through Hazelden Betty Ford.
+In addition participants receive mental health services and any needed medication.

 Members in pretrial can be eligible for SUD services.
 At the initial incarceration period, the jail pre-trial officer may alert the judge that the detained member admits to having a substance use problem and has preliminarily agreed to participate in treatment.
 If the judge agrees, they will request the Division of Addiction Services to conduct a clinical assessment to determine eligibility.
-After the assessment, eligibility can be determined.